suessflorian/spiking-neurons/README.md

 Think of `steps`, where a network at each `step` can be evaluated.
 The same neurons firing at `step` may not be firing at `step` + 1... but this accommodates another idea, where neurons themselves can have state!
 Rather than being functional, it can "remember" it's previous input state, and add to it current input state - simulating a build up of "voltage" for example (pulling analogy of the biological neuron) and as this eventually goes above a threshold, boom, it fires!

 ### Observation Window
-Because we are now looking at this time temporal point of view - we need to redefine what it means for a NN to express itself given an input.
+Because we are now looking at this temporal point of view - we need to redefine what it means for a NN to express itself given an input.
 So we say that our NN can evaluate an input **given a time period**, say 300 steps.
 This is a hyper-parameter, we'll keep it constant for training and testing times.

 #### Input Embedding
 So with an image, say MNIST dataset, series of 28x28 grayscale images.
 You can traditionally imagine them as a 28x28 matrix, each cell being a value of pixel intensity.
 One one end you have the colour white, other side you have black.